lapinek/platform-scripting/README.md

     Make sure that the port you use in IntelliJ and in the Dockerfile are the same.

-1. Run the following command in your terminal against your ForgeOPS deployment:
+1. Run the following command in your terminal against your ForgeOps deployment:

     ```bash
     kubectl port-forward idm-pod-name 5005:5005